Sarah Marshall (writer): Late Night Love Affair

 Marshall cohosted the series Late Night Love Affair in 2015 with Candace Opper.
 They discussed various literary topics, including a book review of Manson family member and convicted murderer Susan Atkins' Child of Satan, Child of God.

 You're Wrong About

 After her work on the Tonya Harding piece, Marshall was contacted twice by Michael Hobbes, first anonymously via fan-letter while working for a human-rights organization, and later while he worked at The Huffington Post when he wanted to collaborate with Marshall on misunderstood history.
 Starting in 2018, Marshall and Hobbes co-hosted the podcast You're Wrong About where they discussed misunderstood or misinterpreted events from history.
 Hobbes left the podcast in 2021 with Marshall continuing as a solo host.

 You Are Good

-Marshall hosts the podcast You are Good, previously known as Why are Dads, with Alex Steed.
-The hosts "attempt to understand what the hell it means to be the grown children of dads and other dad-like figures.
+From August 2020 until February 2026, Marshall co-hosted the podcast You are Good, previously known as Why are Dads, with Alex Steed.
+In it, Steed and Marshall "attempt[ed] to understand what the hell it means to be the grown children of dads and other dad-like figures.
 And, as they do with all difficult subject matter, they do so by looking through a pop culture lens."